 Borrow Only What You Need

-Calculate precisely: Don't overestimate your requirements.
-Every extra rupee borrowed costs you more in interest.
+Calculate precisely: do not overestimate your requirements.
+Every extra rupee borrowed adds interest over the tenure.

-Create a detailed budget: List all expenses category-wise:
+Create a detailed budget listing all expenses by category:

 - Mandatory costs (tuition, books)